Name: Diksha Narendra Laungani

 Q5.
 Where has your professional life taken you since graduation?

-I was fortunate enough to be offered a job before graduation (same company that I interned at) and have spent a wonderful time working hard to help young teens with disabilities become more independent in their lives.
+I was fortunate enough to be offered a job before graduation (at the same company that I interned at) and have spent a wonderful time working hard to help young teens with disabilities become more independent in their lives.
 This experience made me realise how much I love this field and want to move a step ahead by pursuing my Doctorate in Educational Psychology.
 I am going to be moving to London for a three-year course in September!

 Q6.
 Can you give an example of a time when you put the things you learned at Middlesex to practical use?